-Injection molding technology is a process that involves mass manufacture of parts. in injection molding the same part is produced in mass multiple times and in succession.
+Injection molding technology is a process that involves mass manufacture of parts.
+Using the injection molding technology the same, identical part is produced in mass multiple times and in succession.

 Injection molding is advantageous because it becomes easy producing parts in large numbers with same precision and scale.
 The price paid in manufacture of different parts is low especially after covering its initial costs.
 As more parts are manufactured the price also decreases drastically.